Five Behaviours That Put You At Risk of Burnout

 The problem is that when you say yes repeatedly, you leave little time to do the things that are important to you or recharge.
 People who chronically people please tend to neglect their personal needs, leading to increased stress and resentment.
 Then, when you can't meet someone’s expectations, feelings of inadequacy can develop, again contributing to your risk of burnout.

 For example, do you ever avoid delegating tasks because you believe no one else can execute them correctly?
 This fear can result in an overwhelming workload and feelings of isolation.
 You may procrastinate out of fear of making mistakes, creating a cycle of anxiety and exhaustion.
-Failure to meet your own standards can lead to heightened stress and mental fatigue.

-Lack of Boundaries
+3: Lack of Boundaries

 Without establishing healthy boundaries, you may feel overwhelmed by obligations, reacting to things around you rather than making purposeful decisions and proactively managing your time.
 This feeling of being reactive can lead to a sense of losing control, increasing the risk of burnout.
-Do you ever feel like you are constantly busy but can never get anything on your To Do list done?
+Do you ever feel like you are constantly busy but can never get anything on your to-do list done?

 Managing your mental health is your responsibility and setting personal boundaries is a key part of that.

-Neglecting Self-Care
+4: Neglecting Self-Care

 In the rush of daily life, self-care can often take a back seat.
 You may feel guilty or self indulgent about prioritising your own needs.
 It may be so long since you even thought about your own needs and wants that you have lost touch with what they actually are.